 Both the expiry date and best before date displayed on the product/case/pallet will be treated as the expiry date.

 For various reasons, including quality control, products may be returned to domestic vendors or the 3rd import party warehouse.
 Domestic and import returns are handled differently, please take a moment to review the information below.

 The LDB will inform the domestic vendor to pick-up the product from our warehouses within 10 days of notification.
 Should the product not be picked-up within the time frame allotted, the product will be destroyed at the vendor's cost.

 For imported product, the vendor and their 3rd party import warehouse will be notified by the LDB and the product will be transported back to the 3rd party import warehouse.

-Download our product registration guides specifically designed for agents and manufacturers.
-The guides walk through how to navigate the LDB product registration and activation process.
+Download our product registration handbooks specifically designed for agents and manufacturers.
+The books walk through how to navigate the LDB product registration and activation process.

-Check out our agent resource guide.
+Check out our agent resource handbook.
 It's an A-Z guide that covers the importation process, product registration, purchase orders, pricing, frequently used forms and how agents can utilize our LDB Wholesale Customer Centre.

 WCC Agent Order Form

 - Looking to order a product for a tasting event, place a regular order at full price or order on behalf of a wholesale customer?
 The newly designed WCC Agent Order form is for you and now available for download from our vendor website.

 - If your product is permanently held on cross-dock, you can allocate your product by using the Agent Allocation Form.
 Download the form on our vendor website.